 I think that in training like this – you may not necessarily use stereotypes – but you must emphasize certain things.
 However it should not remain on this level – it is important to provide the participants with practical examples such as exercises to get them out of their comfort zone as well as personal experience reports from participants.
 This creates a truly practical work environment.
 In the pilot training, employees from many different cultures were involved as well as managers who already gained international experiences as expats.
 This was a very valuable and important contribution that made the training work and implementable without sticking to stereotypes.

 You need practical exercises to get out of your comfort zone.
 I can especially remember the exercises which had insecurity as their basic motive.
-The good thing about such exercises is that you get out of your comfort zone relatively fast because you do not know what is going on and how to behave.
+The good thing about such exercises is that you get out of your comfort zone relatively fast because you do not know what is going on and how to react.
 No basic rules were made in the beginning – the participants were thrown into the deep end.
-This insecurity reflects very well what can happen when you are not informed about the habits and values of the new culture.
+This reflects very well what can happen when you are not informed about the habits and values of the new culture.
 Exercises like this demonstrate how misleading and dangerous it can be to go unprepared into such situations.

 Exercises which have insecurity as their basic motive get you out of your comfort zone very quick – which is a very good learning effect